-Law on the Environmental protection / both / national /
+Act No. 24/2006 Coll. on Environmental Impact Assessment / both / national /

-5.4.
-Contribution of legislation and/or regulations at other levels to the identification, conservation and protection of the cultural and/or natural heritage

-5.4.1 - Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State Party's cultural and/or natural heritage.
+- 5.4.
+Contribution of legislation and/or regulations at other levels to the identification, conservation and protection of the cultural and/or natural heritage - 5.4.1 Please describe briefly how legislation and/or regulations at other levels contribute to the identification, conservation and protection of the State Party's cultural and/or natural heritage.